aspnet/MicrosoftConfigurationBuilders/docs/KeyValueConfigBuilders.md

 wish to use this new service for managing your configuration, then use this AzureAppConfigurationBuilder.
 Either `endpoint` or `connectionString` are required, but all other attributes are optional.
 If both `endpoint` and `connectionString` are used, then preference is given to the connection string.
   * `endpoint` - This specifies the AppConfiguration store to connect to.
-  * `connectionString` - This specifies the AppConfiguration store to connect to, along with the Id and Secret necessary to access the service.
-Be careful not to expose any secrets in your code, repos, or App Configuration stores if you use this method for connecting.
+  * ~~`connectionString`~~ - The recommendation is to use `endpoint` in conjunction with [DefaultAzureCredential](#azure-config-builders). ~~This specifies the AppConfiguration store to connect to, along with the Id and Secret necessary to access the service.
+Be careful not to expose any secrets in your code, repos, or App Configuration stores if you use this method for connecting.~~
   * `keyFilter` - Use this to select a set of configuration values matching a certain key pattern.
   * `labelFilter` - Only retrieve configuration values that match a certain label.
   * `acceptDateTime` - Instead of versioning ala Azure Key Vault, AppConfiguration uses timestamps.
 Use this attribute to go back in time